nexmo-se/vcr-react-express-monorepo-identity-insights/README.md

 - **Phone Number** (required): Enter with country code
 - Returns: Basic carrier information, validity status, and country details

+## Phone Number Validity

+The Identity Insights API provides several ways to assess the validity of a phone number:

+### 1. Format Validity

+- Checks if the number is globally assignable and compliant with international standards.
+- Use the `format.is_format_valid` field in the response.
+- A valid format is necessary, but not sufficient, for reachability.

+### 2. Carrier Assigned Validity

+- Checks if the number is currently assigned to a carrier.
+- Use `current_carrier.network_type` (should be `mobile`) and `original_carrier` for non-mobile numbers.
+- If these fields are populated, the number is assigned to a carrier, but may not be assigned to a subscriber.

+### 3. Reachability

+- Checks if the number is currently reachable via voice, SMS, or data.
+- Use the `reachability` insight for real-time connectivity status.
+- Even if a number is valid and assigned, it may not be reachable (e.g., device off or out of service).

+**Recommended approach:**

+1. Validate format with `format.is_format_valid`.
+2. Check carrier assignment with `current_carrier.network_type`.
+3. Optionally, check real-time reachability with the `reachability` insight.

+See the [Phone Number Validity Guide](https://developer.vonage.com/en/identity-insights/guides/phone-number-validity) for more details.

 ## API Endpoints